isc-projects/bind9/doc/notes/notes-9.17.16.rst

   database of managed keys from subsequently being read back.
 This has been fixed. :gl:`#2686`

-- Signed, insecure delegation responses prepared by ``named`` either lacked the necessary NSEC records or contained duplicate NSEC records when both wildcard expansion and CNAME chaining were required to prepare the response.
+- Signed, insecure delegation responses prepared by :iscman:`named` either lacked the necessary NSEC records or contained duplicate NSEC records when both wildcard expansion and CNAME chaining were required to prepare the response.
 This has been fixed. :gl:`#2759`

-- If ``nsupdate`` sends an SOA request and receives a REFUSED response, it now fails over to the next available server. :gl:`#2758`
+- If :iscman:`nsupdate` sends an SOA request and receives a REFUSED response, it now fails over to the next available server. :gl:`#2758`

 - A bug that caused the NSEC3 salt to be changed on every restart for